Madhan-I/100DaysofCloud/Journey/001/Readme.md

 # Build a Website using Google Kubernetes Engine on Google Cloud

-## We are going to create a website on google cloud using Google Kubernetes Engine with steps to complete the Challenge lab in Qwiklabs.
+## We are going to create a website on google cloud using Google Kubernetes Engine along with steps to complete the Challenge lab in Qwiklabs.

 This topic covers basic steps on how to create a monolithic web app into microservices, Deploying and exposing microservices deployed on GKE